Ivan Perinčić: Coaching career

 In July 2017, Zabok hired Perinčić as their new head coach.
 He left Zabok in July 2018 and became an assistant coach for Cedevita under Sito Alonso.
 In the 2019–20 season, he was an assistant coach for Gorica under Josip Sesar.

 In July 2020, Perinčić became an assistant coach for Zadar under Veljko Mršić.
 On 15 July 2021, Zadar promoted Perinčić as the new head coach following departure of Veljko Mršić.
 On 18 October, Zadar fired Perinčić after a disappointing (0–4) ABA League season opening.

+On June 11, 2025, he signed with Limoges CSP of the LNB Pro A as an assistant coach.

 Personal life

 Perinčić comes from a basketball-playing family; his father is Čedomir Ćiro Perinčić, a retired basketball player, a semifinalist of the 1974–75 FIBA European Champions Cup with Zadar, and today a basketball coach; his aunt, Sonja, is also a retired basketball player for ŽKK Zadar, ŽKK Split, and for the junior's Yugoslavia national team; and his brother is Hrvoje Perinčić, also retired basketball player and now coach, working in the youth system of KK ABC Zadar.